CyberCookie/siegel/README.md

 siegel init -g
 ```

-> Eslint is not working in projects initialized with `-g` flag.<br />
+> Eslint is not working in projects initialized with `-g` flag<br />

 <br /><br />
-Here we initialize a demo project in a current dirrectory along with a package.json (if not yet exists).<br />
+Here we initialize a demo project in a current dirrectory along with a package.json (if not yet exists)<br />
 Now you have project skeleton with preconfigured siegel in it!<br />
-Use various `npm commands` from the new `package.json` to perform build, code validation and static serving in development or production mode.<br />
+Use various `npm commands` from the new `package.json` to perform build, code validation and static serving in development or production mode<br />
-Now you may start a newly created project with: <br />
+Now you may start a newly created project with:<br />

 ```sh
 npm start